MichaelDacanay/ML-with-Graphs-Course-Project/README.md

 Defining a graph structure with companies as nodes, and using a Temporal GCN to train a model to predict stock price and earnings outcome.

+Node features: [price, volume, month, year]
+Edge can be either unweighted (set to 1) or weighted.

+Edge definitions:

+1. Define edge between each pair of companies where edge weight is the cosine similarity of (NLP) vector embedding of company description and sector.
+2. Define edge between 2 nodes(companies) if a US Congress politician invests in both companies.
+Edge weight is higher for each additional politician that invests in both companies.
+The edge weights are then normalized to [0,1].
+3. Define edge between 2 nodes(companies) depending on business relationships dataset.

 For more detail, see [presentation](https://docs.google.com/presentation/d/1kI4A_ki5VXhGKz3LbQJMFg1aCfbJSltj-xa66N8P1ns/edit#slide=id.g29d67d3b3b6_0_98).